jagadesh-angireddi/Gallery_app/README.md

 # Gallery App

-A simple React gallery application that fetches images from the Picsum API and displays them in a clean, responsive grid layout.
+A simple React gallery application that fetches images from the Picsum API and displays them in a clean, responsive grid layout using UseState and UseEffect Hooks.

 ---